Blended Learning Instructor Training

-The UW-L Center for Advancing Teaching and Learning (CATL) offers a three-week Blended Learning Instructor Training for UW-L faculty and staff members interested in learning how to design, deliver, and facilitate blended courses.
-During the Blended Learning Instructor Training, instructor participants will go through a curriculum which defines blended learning at UW-L, shows various examples of blended learning options, discusses best practices in implemented blended principles, and actively helps instructors outline their blended course plan while developing various online and face-to-face activities and assessments.
+The UW-L Center for Advancing Teaching and Learning (CATL) offers a three-week Blended Learning Instructor Training for UW-L faculty and staff members interested in learning how to design, deliver, and facilitate flipped and blended courses.
+During the Blended Learning Instructor Training, instructor participants will go through a curriculum which defines the flipped classroom and blended learning at UW-L, shows various examples of these learning options, discusses best practices in implemented flipped and blended principles, and actively helps instructors outline their new course plan while developing various online and face-to-face activities and assessments.
 The Blended Learning Instructor Training will use a blended delivery approach, meeting three hours four times during the training, with online activities via Desire2Learn (D2L) being facilitated between face-to-face meetings.

 This is an active learning training.
 Participants should have a course in mind that they want to deliver in the blended mode.
 Throughout the training, activities will focus on actively transitioning the course to a blended format.
 At the completion of the training, participants will have sections of their course prepared for blended delivery.

 January 2-23, 2014 (face-to-face meetings set for January 7, 9, 16, 21 from 9am-noon)